danielleeco/nav_parser/README.md

 This is a small python 3.x application that allows parse GPS or Glonass navigation data from downloadable .nav file

-This project requires installing dependencies with a `requirements.txt`(requirements.txt) file.
+This project requires installing dependencies with a `requirements.txt`(nav_parser/requirements.txt) file.

 ```
 pip install -r requirements.txt